 1940: an exhibition of Maggie Laubser's work evoked his ardent admiration; he wrote a fan-letter to her and a close friendship developed.

-1944: at the age of 21, Johannes Meintjies published a book on Maggie Laubser; his first exhibitions caused a stir in Johannesburg and Cape Town.
+1944: at the age of 21, Johannes Meintjes published a book on Maggie Laubser; his first exhibitions caused a stir in Johannesburg and Cape Town.

-1945: Johannes Meintjies taught art at South African College School and Jan van Riebeeck High School, Cape Town; successful exhibition provided funds for study abroad.
+1945: Johannes Meintjes taught art at South African College School and Jan van Riebeeck High School, Cape Town; successful exhibition provided funds for study abroad.

-1945-47: while in London Johannes Meintjies worked part-time for BBC with Arnold van Wyk.
+1945-47: while in London Johannes Meintjes worked part-time for BBC with Arnold van Wyk.

-1947: Johannes Meintjies returned to Cape Town; worked at painting, broadcasting and writing.
+1947: Johannes Meintjes returned to Cape Town; worked at painting, broadcasting and writing.

 1949: won award from `Die Vaderland' for `most original South African painting' jointly with Diederick During.

-1949-54: Johannes Meintjies retreated to familyfarm to write and paint in seclusion; restored the historical farm-building.
+1949-54: Johannes Meintjes retreated to familyfarm to write and paint in seclusion; restored the historical farm-building.

 1955-65: lived in Jhb.